eXascaleInfolab/bench-vldb20/Algorithms/README.md

 Then, add the name MeanImp to the array "ListAlgorithms" just below.
 If your algorithm is capable of imputing values in all time series, not just one, add it also to the "ListAlgorithmsMulticolumn" array to signal that it doesn't have the restriciton of only imputing a single time series.

-We're done editing the code and now we just have to rebuild the project and try to run it on a simple example (1 scenario and 1 dataset).
+We are done editing the code and now we just have to rebuild the project and try to run it on a simple example (1 scenario and 1 dataset).

 ```bash
 msbuild TestingFramework.sln